-Thus, the density of the universe scales in the FLRW metric formulation as $\rho^{1/n}(t) \propto 1/a(t)$, while in the analytic continued formulation, the density of the universe scales as $\rho^{1/n}(t) \propto ln(\beta(t))$, with $n=3,4$.
-The analysis of the new scale factor, $ln^{-1}(\beta(t))$ brings also a crucial aspect, as follows.
-The relation of the proper time $\tau$ of a co-moving system to the parametric time $t$ is given conventionally, in its differential form, as
+The analysis of the new scale factor, $\ln^{-1}[\beta(t)]$ brings also a crucial aspect, as follows.
+The relation of the proper time $\tau$ of a co-moving system and the parametric time $t$ is given conventionally, in differential form, as

 which is mapped in the present formulation as